dwrrehman/programming_language/readme.md

-# My Programming Language
+# Untitled Programming Language

- _The language with no syntax._
+  _The language with no name or syntax._

+This is a compiler for a general-purpose systems programming language.

+	- It is imperative and procedural and compiled.

+	- It is strongly, statically, nominally, and dependently typed.

+	- It uses the LLVM compiler infrastructure, exclusively.

+The language's priorities:

+	- Brutal simplicity and minimalism: compiler's total source code is limited to 1000 lines.

+	- Maximal runtime performance: faster than by-hand assembly

+	- Code readability: There is no mandatory syntax in the language.

+This project is an implementation written in C, and uses the LLVM C API.
+This compiler will be ised to bootstrap the real compiler once this one is finished.

 Created By Daniel Rehman.

-This programming language is a general-purpose, low-level, imperative and procedural, strongly, statically, nominally, and dependently typed, statically scoped, type-infered, compile-time interpreted and compiled systems programming language, designed with simplicity, minimalism, readability, and runtime performance in mind, and is built using the LLVM compiler infrastructure.

-This project is an implementation written in C, and uses the LLVM C API.
-I intend to bootstrap the compiler once this temporary compiler is finished.